Install and boot Windows 8 from vhd

 Now you're ready to reboot.
 Make sure the usb you created in previous step is plugged into your computer and boot from the usb!
 In the setup click

-install and proceed to the step you have to choose a hard drive and now and read following very carefull.
+install and proceed to the step you have to choose a hard drive and immediately stop now and read following very carefull.

 First of all we need to create a vhd.
 So we hit shift+F10 to open the command prompt.